 - High rate of heat conductivity

-- Provides uniform and even heating across the bottom surface
+- Provide uniform and even heating across the bottom surface

 - Less expensive than stainless steel